thegauravmahawar/projects/angular-house-listing-app/README.md

 **Services**

 Angular services provide a way for you to separate Angular app data and functions that can be used by multiple components in your app.
 To be used by multiple components, a service must be made injectable.
 Services that are injectable and used by a component become dependencies of that component.
 The component depends on those services and can't function without them.

+**Routing**

+The Angular Router enables users to declare routes and specify which component should be displayed on the screen if that route is requested by the application.

+Route parameters enable you to include dynamic information as a part of your route URL.

+The `routerLink` directive enables Angular's router to create dynamic links in the application.
+The value assigned to the `routerLink` is an array with two entries: the static portion of the path and the dynamic data.

+For the `routerLink` to work in the template, add a file level import of `RouterLink` and `RouterOutlet` from '@angular/router', then update the component `imports` array to include both `RouterLink` and `RouterOutlet`.